 Why You’ll Love This Recipe

-For this recipe, you’ll need just 3 basic ingredients.
+For this recipe, you’ll need just three basic ingredients.

-- Potatoes – You can technically make baked potatoes using any type of potato, but I believe that the absolute BEST baked potatoes are made using Russet potatoes.
+- Potatoes – You can technically make baked potatoes using any potato, but I believe the absolute BEST baked potatoes are made using Russet potatoes.
 Look for medium to large-sized potatoes without bruises, blemishes, or sprouts.
 A medium russet potato weighs between 5 to 10 ounces.
 The cooking time can vary depending on the size of your potatoes.

 Prep potatoes.
 Scrub the potatoes well to make sure that they are clean.
 Dry them and then prick them with a fork or sharp knife on both sides of the potato.
 Since potatoes contain water which will turn to steam (water vapor) as the potato cooks, the potato builds up pressure as it cooks.
 Pricking holes in the potato’s skin releases this pressure and prevents the potato’s skin from bursting as it cooks.
 Brush or rub them with olive oil and then sprinkle them with salt.

 Arrange the potatoes in the air fryer basket to make sure that the air can easily circulate around the potatoes.

 Cook.
-Set the heat setting to 390º F and set the timer for 30 minutes.
+Set the heat setting to 400º F and set the timer for 30 minutes.
 At 30 minutes, I like to open the air fryer and gently press on the sides of the potatoes or pierce them with a sharp paring knife.
 If they give easily, then they are done.
 If not, I close the air fryer and cook them for up to 10 minutes more.
 You can also use an instant-read thermometer to test for doneness.
 The internal temperature of a baked potato should be 208º F to 211º F.

 To store.
 Cool completely and store in an airtight container in the refrigerator for up to 3 days.
 Reheat in the air fryer, microwave, or oven until warm throughout.